 Do not stop using BREO ELLIPTA unless told to do so by your healthcare provider, because your symptoms might get worse.
 Your healthcare provider will change your medicines as needed.

-Yes, you may be eligible to get your first 30-day prescription for free or save on your next prescription or refill of BREO.
+Yes, you may be eligible to save on your next prescription or refill of BREO.
 To find out if you qualify, read the Eligibility Requirements.

 My BREO My Support is a support program that offers information about BREO and COPD, helpful tips, and potential savings on BREO.
 Learn more and sign up here.